 We often get asked, “What bearings do I need?”
 If you’re one of the lucky few, this information can be found:

-In our experience, however, most Aussies resort to the old fashioned hands-on approach.
+In our experience, however, most Aussies resort to the old-fashioned hands-on approach.
 This means separating your wheel hub from your axle and pulling out the inner and outer bearings.
-While it’s undoubtedly annoying, manually inspecting your bearings ensures you get the right information (and the right spare parts).
+While it’s undoubtedly annoying, manually inspecting your bearings ensures you get the correct information (and the right spare parts).

 Bearing Numbers